irmen/prog8/docs/source/programming.rst

 When declaring values with an initial value, this value will be set into the variable each time the program reaches the declaration again.
 This can be in loops, multiple subroutine calls, or even multiple invocations of the entire program.
-If you omit an initial value, it will be set to zero only for the first run of the program.
+If you omit an initial value, it will be set to zero *but only for the first run of the program*.
 A second run will utilize the last value where it left off (but your code will be a bit smaller because no initialization instructions are generated)

+This only works for simple types, *and not for string variables and arrays*.
+It is assumed these are left unchanged by the program; they are not re-initialized on a second run.
+If you do modify them in-place, you should take care yourself that they work as expected when the program is restarted.
+(This is an optimization choice to avoid having to store two copies of every string and array)

 .. caution::
    variables that get allocated in zero-page will *not* have a zero starting value when you omit